Are Cavities Contagious?

 Refraining from using a mouth rinse with chlorhexidine, a powerful antiseptic that fights off bacteria may hasten the decay to turn into cavities.

 Chewing sweet gums, especially in between meals and not taking time to brush teeth will more likely lead to the build-up of acid that will eventually destroy the enamel of the teeth.

 Utensils and toothbrush are personal things you may opt not to share with the others, especially the toothbrush; think of it as your password – nobody can use it.

 Yes, you might be full of pride because you meet your dentist at least once a year if not regularly but doing so doesn’t mean you are a good dental patient.
 Being one includes a religious application of the dentist’s advice, etc.

 Drinking bottled water

 You may also want to consider switching your family from bottled water to tap.
-Most tap water contains fluoride, which helps teeth build up resistance to plaque.
+Most tap water contains fluoride, which helps teeth build up resistance to the plaque.

 Thus, there are ways that acquiring cavities from another person can be avoided.
-All that has to be done is to be careful and bear in mind to do the simple advices listed above.
+All that has to be done is to be careful and bear in mind to do the simple advice listed above.